Scrutinize the resume profile samples below to generate ideas on how to write your resume.

-Use the relevant keywords throughout your resume (in the introductory paragraph, areas of expertise, and any classroom experience), cover letter, philosophy of education statement, follow-up thank you letter, and during the interview.
+Relevant keywords should be placed throughout your resume (in the introductory paragraph, areas of expertise, and any classroom experience), cover letter, philosophy of education statement, and follow-up thank you note.

-If you want to find keywords/buzzwords, have a look at a school’s website and read through pages pertaining to its philosophy, current events, and news.
-If the administration is implementing a new policy or initiative, you will discover the details about it there.
-Consider reading current articles or journals that pertain to your desired teaching position to uncover keywords to include in your resume profile.
+To find keywords/buzzwords, look at a school’s website and read through pages about its philosophy, current events, and news.
+If the administration implements a new policy or initiative, you will discover its details there.
+Consider reading recent articles or journals that pertain to your desired teaching position to uncover keywords to include in your resume profile.

-The grade level or subject area you wish to teach will determine special words used by teachers and administrators.
-Common terms and phrases you may hear regardless of content area or age level include: multiple intelligences (Howard Gardner’s theory), learning modalities, manipulatives, SmartBoard (form of technology), IEPs (Individualized Education Plans or Programs), and so on.
+The grade level or subject area you wish to teach will determine teachers’ and administrators’ unique words.
+Standard terms and phrases you may hear regardless of content area or age level include: multiple intelligences (Howard Gardner’s theory), learning modalities, manipulatives, SmartBoard (a form of technology), IEPs (Individualized Education Plans or Programs), and so on.

-After the profile section, many resumes will include a table or other formatting style to include an “Areas of Expertise”, “Core Competencies”, “Areas of Strength” or “Areas of Knowledge” section.
+After the profile section, many resumes will include a table or other formatting style to have an “Areas of Expertise,” “Core Competencies,” “Areas of Strength,” or “Areas of Knowledge” section.
 Here is an example: